6 WAYS TO CUT SMALL PACKAGE SHIPPING RATES

 Step #2: Factor in package pickup fees

 Tip: Avoid pickup fees by taking your packages to the nearest drop box or designated drop-off location such as a UPS Store.
+If you have bulk parcel shipments bound to the same destination, consolidate them with UPS Hundredweight Service to save on pickup fees and avoid common freight surcharges.
 Another point to consider: Because Worldwide Express is an authorized UPS reseller, we can request to have a UPS drop box installed near your office*.
 Contact us for more information.

 Step #3: Check on address correction fees and charges